A group is a set of people using Calflora to

 to associate their own relevant observations with this group.

 Add comments on other members' observations when it serves the group's purpose.

-From the GROUP HOME PAGE for your group, POST messages welcoming new
+From the GROUP HOME PAGE for your group, POST messages

-members and giving direction about what you are trying achieve.
+giving direction about what you are trying achieve.
 (POSTed

 The Data Czar Role